Alexis Ren Goes Nude In Rose Petal-Filled Bathtub For Risque Instagram Snapshot

 Alexis Ren is ready for Valentine’s Day.
-The model and Dancing with the Stars finalist took to the popular social media platform on Wednesday, just ahead of the most romantic day of the year, to share a series of three sizzling snapshots featuring herself in a bathtub, which she paired with an inspirational caption.
+The model and Dancing With the Stars finalist took to the popular social media platform on Wednesday, just ahead of the most romantic day of the year, to share a series of three sizzling snapshots featuring herself in a bathtub, which she paired with an inspirational caption.

 In the photos in question, the 22-year-old is inside a tub filled with petals as she has her arms on the edge, facing the camera.